General precautions if a dangerous situation develops

 - If you evacuate your home, keep in mind that mass casualty centers are usually located in schools.

 - If a mass casualty center is not nearby, contact the police (112) and notify them of your whereabouts.

 - Report accidents and request assistance by calling Emergency alert number at 112.

 - If you need assistance and the telephones do not work, and you have no other means of communication, put a cloth or a flag out of a window, or at some other noticeable location, outside the house.
 In case of emergency, flags or signals, are a request for assistance.

 - Do not use the telephone except for emergency purposes.
 Keep conversations to an absolute minimum or send SMS.

 - SMS warning messages from the Civil Protection are sent to mobile phones to affected areas before/during emergencies as instructed in response plans and/or in collaboration with the area command.

-- Announcements from the Civil Protection are sent to the State Radio and TV as well as other media.
+- Announcements are sent from the Civil Protection and published both on their website and social media.
+The State Radio and TV as well as other media broadcast emergency information.

-If in need for further information after a disaster, contact 112 or your Embassy, Consulat, Travel Agency or Tourist Information Centre.
-If those are not available, contact the Emergency number 112 or a helpful native.and seek advise
+If in need for further information after a disaster, contact 112 or your Embassy, Consulate, Travel Agency or Tourist Information Centre.
+If those are not available, contact the Emergency number 112 or a helpful native and seek advise.